cms-opendata-education/cms-online-notebooks-for-binder/README.md

-# cms-jupyter-notebooks-for-binder
+# Jupyter notebooks for online use in binder
-Notebooks reading open data directly from the portal, quick to launch on binder
+Jupyter notebooks reading CMS open data directly from the portal, quick to launch in binder